Sati (Hindu goddess): Formation of the Shakti pithas

-Shiva carrying Sati's corpse, followed by Vishnu's Sudharshana chakra, 19th-century lithograph.
+Shiva carrying Sati's corpse, followed by Vishnu's Sudharshana Chakra, 19th-century lithograph.

 Another important legend associated with Sati is the formation of the Shakta pithas.
 Shakta pithas are shrines of the Mother Goddess, believed to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati.
 It is believed that an enraged Shiva performed the Tandava dance with Sati's charred body, which led her body to come apart and the pieces fell at different places on earth.
 In a more detailed narration found in some texts, Shiva, crazed with grief, roamed with Sati's corpse throughout the universe, causing universal imbalance.
 The divinities called upon the god Vishnu to restore Shiva to normalcy and calm.
 Vishnu used his Sudarshana Chakra (discus weapon) to dismember Sati's cadaver, following which Shiva regained his equanimity.

 The legend ends with Sati's body being dismembered into many pieces which fell on earth at various places.
 Several different listings of these holy places, known as Shakta pithas, are available; some of these places have become major centres of pilgrimage as they are held by the Goddess-oriented Shakta sect to be particularly holy.
 Besides main Shakta pithas, some small peethas like Bindudham came into existence which are due to Sati's fallen blood drops.

 Rebirth

-A depressed Shiva returned to his ascetic world while Sati was reborn as Parvati, daughter of Himavat, king of the mountains and personification of the Himalayas, and his wife, Mena.
-Himavat appreciated Shiva ardently.
+A depressed Shiva returned to his ascetic world while Sati was reborn as Parvati the daughter of Himavat, king of the mountains and personification of the Himalayas, and his wife, Mena.
+Himavan respected Shiva ardently.
 Consequently, Parvati like Sati, won Shiva over by her penance and married him.